-Identified Community Health Need - Access to Health Care Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments Enrollment of qualified patients in CalFresh Community Health Need - Aging Care & Support 8a for details).
+Identified Community Health Need - Access to Health Care Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments Enrollment of qualified patients in CalFresh for benefit of a 2-1-1 referral (please refer to Identified Community Health Need - Aging Care & Support 7a for details).
 ICM case managers make referrals as needed across all Sharp sites.
 Sharp seeks to identify opportunities to engage payers through the CalAIM (California Advancing and Innovating Medi-Cal) program. b.
-Continued partnership and collaboration with Father Joe's Villages in support of Project SOAR: A program through the County of San Diego's Aging and Independence Services Provides care management services to frail and disabled adults - age 60 years or older Adults are at risk for nursing home placement Adults who do not have access or qualify for supportive services through other programs and/or in-home-care service programs Ongoing with annual evaluation Sharp Clinical Social Workers Sharp VP ICM Collaboration Care Management Food Insecurity Secondary to the global pandemic, the formal Project SOAR's programming offered through Father Joe's Villages was suspended.
+Continued partnership and collaboration with Father Joe's Villages in support of Project SOAR: A program through the County of San Diego's Aging and Independence Services Provides care management services to frail and disabled adults - age 60 years or older Adults are at risk for nursing home placement Adults who do not have access or qualify for supportive services through other programs and/or in-home-care service programs Ongoing (evaluated annually) Sharp Clinical Social Workers Sharp VP ICM Collaboration Care Management Food Insecurity Secondary to the global pandemic, the formal Project SOAR's programming offered through Father Joe's Villages was suspended.
 Sharp partners with Father Joe's Villages to provide assistance for its patients experiencing homelessness.
 Sharp and ICM will continue to seek and optimize opportunities with Father Joe's Villages to serve the needs of patient's experiencing homelessness.
 Given the ongoing state of the pandemic, we continue to assess for the opportunity to establish timelines and priorities.
-5. Continue to explore opportunities for collaboration with a.
-Ongoing assessment of homeless data to identify interventions though analysis of Ongoing Sharp VP ICM Collaboration Care Management Sharp ICM will continue to progress data collection to concurrently advance care opportunities.
+6. Continue to explore opportunities for collaboration with community organizations a.
+Ongoing assessment of homeless data to identify interventions though analysis of trends and key Ongoing Sharp VP ICM Collaboration Sharp ICM will continue to progress data collection to concurrently advance care opportunities.
 To that end, and in addition to current efforts, Sharp ICM anticipates: